Waterloo Park, Norwich: History

-The central pavilion in Waterloo Park was used as a temporary mortuary during the World War II.
+The central pavilion in Waterloo Park was used as a temporary mortuary during World War II.
 After one air raid, the bodies of factory workers from across the other side of Norwich arrived at the park under police escort, to the horror of people using the nearby tennis courts, who had been unaware of the raid that had happened.

 Waterloo Park is historically important; its pavilion, pergolas, bandstand and front gates have been designated as Grade II* listed structures, and the park itself is Grade II* listed, as it is considered to be a good example of an early 20th-century municipal park.
 The overall layout has remained largely unchanged since the 1930s, and it has been recognised by Norwich City Council as an 'historic landscape'.
 Some of the facilities have been modified, so that original features such as the school garden at the northern tip of the park, and the moat around the edge of the central garden, no longer exist.
 In 1962, £1000 was spent by the council in renovating the pavilion, an expense which was criticized by the local press at the time.